solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 ### Disclaimer
 This post presumes, you've got preliminary knowledge of Clojure as a language, and it's basic tools, such as the REPL.

 A lot of the things I'll go over are a result of a cooperation with my colleague Tuomas Rinne.
 He's had a profound impact on the way I work with the aforementioned tools.
-He's been the one to introduce me to a lot of the stuff here, so he might as well be him writing this post too.
+He's been the one to introduce me to a lot of the stuff here, so it might as well be him writing this post too.
 Just to give credit where credit is due.

 ## Introduction

 For the past 6 years or so the bulk of my front end development has been done using [ClojureScript](https://clojurescript.org/) and [Re-Frame](https://github.com/day8/re-frame).
 Before that, I spent a few years working on a project that used "bare bones" [Reagent](https://github.com/reagent-project/reagent).
 Before that it was mostly JQuery, Knockout, etc. and some other stuff that I'm not particularly proud of.

 In the early days, I've had 3 major gripes working with the front end that could be summed up to:
-1. Complex frameworks, with tons of new concepts, bizarre work flows etc.
+1. Complex frameworks, with tons of new concepts, bizarre workflows etc.
 2. Poor workflows during development
 3. Poor testability